mothur/mothur.github.io/_wiki/bin.seqs.md

 There may only be a couple of lines in your OTU data that you are interested in running through bin.seqs().
 There are two options.
 You
-could: (i) manually delete the lines you aren\'t interested in from your list file; (ii) or use the label option.
+could: (i) manually delete the lines you aren't interested in from your list file; (ii) or use the label option.
 If you only want to read in the data for the lines labeled unique, 0.03, 0.05 and 0.10 you would enter: